Old Cooper River Bridges – Charleston, South Carolina

-However, by the 1990s, these bridges were outdated for modern times.
-The Grace Bridge was deemed structurally obsolete and the Pearman Bridge was struggling to handle the heavy traffic between Charleston and Mount Pleasant.
-Charleston native Arthur Ravenel spearheaded the campaign for a new bridge to be constructed over the Cooper River, replacing the Grace and Pearman.
+By the 1990s, however, both of these bridges had become unsafe.
+The Grace Bridge was deemed structurally obsolete and the Pearman Bridge struggled to handle the heavy traffic between Charleston and Mount Pleasant.
+Local politician Arthur Ravenel spearheaded the campaign for a new bridge, and it was subsequently named in his honor.

 The Arthur Ravenel Bridge opened during a week-long celebration in July 2005.
-It is an eight-lane, cable-stayed bridge with two diamond shaped towers that allow clearance for modern ocean freighters to access the Port of Charleston.
+An eight-lane, cable-stayed bridge with two diamond shaped towers, it allows clearance for modern ocean freighters to access the Port of Charleston.

 When the Grace Memorial Bridge opened in 1929, Charlestonians celebrated for three days!
 Chuck Boyd of Charleston contributed this picture of his grandmother posing in front of the Grace Memorial Bridge in 1928.
 He writes, “My grandmother, Alyce May Boyd, is shown primly ‘dressed to the nines,’ standing amid construction on the Charleston side of the John P. Grace Memorial Bridge.
 She ran a boarding house downtown and construction workers who were staying there escorted her to the bridge – note the tracks used to haul steel up the bridge.”

 Old Cooper River Bridges Add Info and More Photos